ashishsinha2005/NLP_Models/README.md

 Data files are not uploaded for some Models due to their large size.
 Please feel free to reach out to me for the data file.

-The Indexing in GitHub Corresponds to Indexing in my local system.
+(The Indexing in GitHub Corresponds to Indexing in my local system, Ignore this number).